XuehaiPan/nvitop/README.md

 An interactive NVIDIA-GPU process viewer.

 This project is inspired by [nvidia-htop](https://github.com/peci1/nvidia-htop), a tool for enriching the output of `nvidia-smi`. [nvidia-htop](https://github.com/peci1/nvidia-htop) uses regular expressions to read the output of `nvidia-smi` from a subprocess, which is inefficient.
-Meanwhile, there is a powerful interactive GPU monitoring tool called [nvtop](https://github.com/Syllo/nvtop).
+In the meanwhile, there is a powerful interactive GPU monitoring tool called [nvtop](https://github.com/Syllo/nvtop).
 But [nvtop](https://github.com/Syllo/nvtop) is written in *C*, which makes it lack of portability.
-And it is really inconvenient that you should compile it yourself during installation.
+And What is really inconvenient is that you should compile it yourself during installation.
 Therefore, I made this repo.
 I got a lot help when reading the source code of [ranger](https://github.com/ranger/ranger), the console file manager.
 Some files in this repo are copied and modified from [ranger](https://github.com/ranger/ranger) under the GPLv3 License.

 This project is currently in the *beta phase*, most features have been tested on Linux.
 If you are using Windows with CUDA-capable GPUs, please submit feedback on the issue page, thank you very much!